 Speaker

 The poem “Listen Mr Oxford don” by John Agard is written from a first-person perspective by a speaker who identifies as an immigrant: “Me not no Oxford don/me a simple immigrant/from Clapham Common.” (p.
 69, ll.
 1-3).
-The poem’s language reflects the Caribbean English dialect, suggesting that the speaker is a Caribbean immigrant.
-John Agard himself is an immigrant to the UK from British Guyana, a former British colony that is classified as a Caribbean country.
-The speaker’s words might, therefore, reflect Agard’s own experience in the UK.
+Moreover, the poem’s language reflects the Caribbean English dialect, suggesting that the speaker is a Caribbean immigrant.